hynkster/mediarr/Readme.md

 # Mediarr - My Home Media Server Setup

 Hey there! 👋 This is my personal setup for running a media server at home.
-I've put together this collection of scripts and guides to help friends set up their own media servers using the Arr stack (Sonarr, Radarr, etc.) and Jellyfin.
+I've put together this collection of scripts and guides to help friends set up their own media servers using the Arr stack (Sonarr, Radarr, etc.) and Jellyfin or Plex.

 ## What's This All About?